denodrivers/postgres/README.md

 | 1.16.0        | 0.14.0             | 0.14.3             |
 | 1.17.0        | 0.15.0             |                    |

+This module is available on JSR starting from 0.17.2.
+The minimum recommended Deno version is 1.40.

 ## Contributing guidelines

 When contributing to repository make sure to: